 Cave House Trip from Las Palmas: the Map

-From Las Palmas take the road to Tafira Baja and to the botanic gardens Jardin Botanico Canario located in a steep mountain slope, just a bit outside Tafira Baja.
-If you are staying on the south coast, take the main coastal road to Las Palmas and before the city turn to Tafira Alta.
+Leaving from Las Palmas take the road to Tafira Baja and on to the botanic gardens Jardin Botanico Canario a bit outside Tafira Baja.

-The volcano crater comes after Santa Brigida and after that you will already see cave houses on the roadside.
+The volcano crater with a farmhouse comes after the village of Santa Brigida, and then, soon, you will already see cave houses on the roadside.

-Telde is a bigger city that has a nice old town and after Telde there are more caves.
-Yet the real cave house place is Barranco de Guayadeque for which you have to turn inland.
-The last destination is the pretty town of Aguimes.
+Telde again is a bigger city that has a nice old town, and after Telde there are more caves.
+Yet the real cave house place is Barranco de Guayadeque for which you will have to turn inland.
+The last place to see is the pretty town of Aguimes.

 Jardin Botanico Canario

 Jardin Botanico Canario on the island of Gran Canaria

 The botanical garden in the steep slope behind the community of Tafira Baja is amazing, and especially if you are a nature lover you must see this place.
 They have an exhibition of native plants of Canary Islands that really shows many things about the island’s wild nature.

 As the Canary Islands have a lot of natural cactus growing in dry areas, Jardin Botanico presents a huge cactus collection:

 Read more about these very educational gardens and their plants here: More about Jardin Botanico Canario (in Spanish)